TrellixVulnTeam/swahilipython_SCMU/Doc/library/sched.rst

 .. method:: scheduler.cancel(event)

-   Remove the event from the queue.
+   Remove the event kutoka the queue.
 If *event* is not an event currently in the queue, this method will raise a :exc:`ValueError`.